baboune/UnofficialApceraDoc/README.md

     }
 ```

-The "device" value must match the name of the partition that will be allocated for the jobs.
+The "device" value must match the name of the created partition that is allocated for the apcera jobs.
+In my case, it is "/dev/sda2"

 #### Making sure the admin can log in the Apcera console (apc)